rynkwn/rblog/README.md

 The problem with this is in a threaded environment, I can imagine this generating errors in the database.
 I.e., if there are simultaneous hits on a page, then what is the new value put into the database?

+(A bit of time later)

+The inevitable question now is "what's a good way to model pages I don't want to track hits for?
+Create a constant storing untracked pages and check to see if the given page is one of those?
+Hm.